Arfa01/raahnuma-dbms-sql/README.md

 - Admin interface for university staff and alumni
 - Backend migration to PostgreSQL
 - Deployment as a hosted web app via Streamlit Cloud or Heroku

+## Copyright & Usage

+This project and its concept are original work by **Arfa Riaz**.
+Please do not copy, redistribute, or adapt without explicit permission.
+For educational use only.